-After reading and understanding the different types of plagiarism, let me quickly provide you some tips for how to get rid of plagiarism or to avoid plagiarism in your academic writing from the start.
+After reading and understanding the different types of plagiarism, let me quickly provide you with some tips for how to get rid of plagiarism or avoid plagiarism in your academic writing from the start.

 Stick to all the used resources

 Cite the resources side by side even if only one sentence or single idea has been included in the document.
 Also, remove the cited resource right away in case the quoted idea has been removed from the text.
 Do it for all the cited references.